 What Do Reflection Days Offer The Girls?

-Reflection Days are an important part of the College calendar.
+Reflection Days are an important part of Santa Maria College’s calendar.
 For students in Years 7 and 8 this week, they have taken a day away from the classroom to bond, discover, learn and have fun together as a cohort.
 Girls are encouraged to participate in activities that stretch them and for some, take them out of their comfort zone.

 Dean of Year 8, Jane Murray wrote in an email to Year 8 parents yesterday, “The girls have been visibly engaged and really invested in the opportunity to think about their year so far and what they want for themselves going forward.
 One activity was to open a letter written to themselves at the Year 7 Reflection Day and to add to this.
 As I write this, they are deep in discussion about the importance of following positive people and over-riding the negative bias we often carry with ourselves.”

 Below are some reflections from the girls.

 What I learnt from Reflection Day is where your attention goes your energy flows.
 To always be yourself because you are unique.
 I enjoyed playing charades and writing a letter to my future self because it got me thinking about what I want to be known as and who I look up to.
 I enjoyed singing the songs with everyone and doing partner work.

 I learnt from Reflection Day to be myself and not worry about what other people think of me.
 One thing I enjoyed about the day was when we wrote the letters to ourselves in Year 8.
 I thought that was very exciting and I can’t wait to see the letter later on.
 Lastly, I did enjoy when we did charades because everyone was laughing and having a great time.
 I also loved singing and dancing.